thehomeworkclub/ModernDayPirates/memory-bank/activeContext.md

 ## Current Focus
 We have successfully implemented a comprehensive VR weapons system with physical reloading mechanics optimized for use with a gunstock.
 The system allows for realistic magazine removal and insertion using physical hand movements.
 Seven different weapon models are now implemented with proper magazines, muzzle flashes, and recoil animations.

+We have also implemented boat-based gameplay with enemy ships that shoot bombs at the player's boat.
+The health system shows damage on both the player UI and directly on the gun as a row of 10 hearts.

 The completed weapon arsenal includes:
 1. M16A1 (Assault rifle - default)
 2. AK-74 (Assault rifle)